sunflowerdeath/oriente/src/docs/getting-started.md

 Oriente is a React UI library.

-It provides small, composable and easily customizable components.
+It provides simple, composable and customizable components.

 ## Install